-Our allowance for impairment losses as at 31 December 2016 was RMB289,512 million, an increase of RMB8,858 million, or 3.2%, from RMB280,654 million as at 31 December 2015.
-This increase was primarily due to RMB262,569 million in impairment allowances charged as a result of increases in the total size of our loan portfolio, requiring greater provisions for potential impairment losses.
+Our allowance for impairment losses on loans as at 31 December 2015 was RMB280,654 million, an increase of RMB23,073 million, or 9.0%, from RMB257,581 million as at 31 December 2014.
+This increase was primarily due to RMB226,140 million in impairment allowances charged as a result of increases in the total size of our loan portfolio, requiring greater provisions for potential impairment losses, which was partially offset by RMB140,118 million of reversals of impairment allowances in previous years.